NFDI4Chem/nmrxiv/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement
-about: Describe this issue template's purpose here.
+about: Suggestion for enhancing any feature.
 title: ''
 labels: enhancement
 assignees: ''